BrandonGrayson/word-addin-frontend/README.md

 ## How the app works
 As you click on the 3 contracts they cycle through the word document

+## Main Components to look through
+The HeroList components is what renders inside the side task pane.
+App component is the projects home file

 ## Stop the application
 run npm stop in the projects route Directory to stop the application